learn-co-curriculum/sinatra-restful-routes-readme/README.md

 ## Browser Caveat

-Browsers behave a little strange as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they don't know how to send those requests.
+Browsers behave a little strangely as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they don't know how to send those requests.
 Forms that delete and edit need to be submitted via `POST` requests.

 ## Routes Overview